djonasson/ansible-role-wallpapers/README.md

 Ansible role for rotating Gnome desktop background images with a scheduled cron job.

+It creates a `~/wallpapers` directory be default and randomly rotates the background with images from this directory with a cron job.
+See the variables section below for options.

 ## Requirements

 Requires `gsettings`, `find`, `shuf` and `xargs` on the managed machine.
 If not present they will be installed